 We all know that the most common reason behind PCOS is hormonal disorder due to your lifestyle.
 But do you know a major portion of the PCOS risk is determined by your genes?
 Yes, you read it right, as a certain part of the PCOS (Polycystic Ovary Syndrome) condition can be inherited over the subsequent generations.
-To study this, scientists from the University of Alabama, Birmingham, performed detailed research.
-They found that almost 24% of the females suffering from PCOS had mother affected with the same condition and other 32% of the female group had sister suffering from PCOS1.
+To study this, scientists from the University of Alabama, Birmingham, performed a detailed research.
+They found that almost 24% of the females suffering from PCOS had mothers affected with the same condition and 32% of the female group had a sister suffering from PCOS1.
 This highlighted the relation of the genetic factors with PCOS condition.

-We know that PCOS is a condition with hormonal disorder contributed by multiple factors (hormones, enzymes, receptor, and other biomolecules).
+We know that PCOS is a condition with hormonal disorder contributed by multiple factors (hormones, enzymes, receptors, and other biomolecules).
 These factors are nothing but protein encoded by genes (i.e. your genes contain certain information which is processed biologically to make these proteins).
 Hence, any alteration in genetic information can result in a defective protein.
 These proteins play a crucial role in maintaining your body homeostasis by participating in various biological pathways, which gets affected due to defective protein.

 The main genes contributing to PCOS (Polycystic Ovary Syndrome) are those encoding for factors critical for production, transport, and regulation.
 This includes factors involved in insulin metabolisms such as signaling pathway initiating binding of insulin to its receptor, insulin-like growth factor and more.
 Apart from this, there are genes which also encode for: